AlexVachon/rambot/README.md

 #### **Returning Custom Objects from Modes**

-In `Rambot`, you can return custom objects from modes by creating classes that inherit from `Document`.
+`Rambot` allows you to custom the return objects from modes by creating classes that inherit from `Document`.
 This allows you to extend the data structure and store more specific information related to your scraping task.

 For example, in the following mode, we define a custom `Restaurant` class that inherits from `Document`.
 The mode `restaurant_details` returns an instance of `Restaurant` instead of the default `Document` class.